Solidago nemoralis: Ecology

 This plant grows in forests, woods, prairies, grasslands, and disturbed areas such as old fields and roadsides.
 It is a pioneer species and it can become weedy.

 The flowers have a variety of insect pollinators, including honey bees, carpenter bees, sweat bees, plasterer bees, sphecid wasps, vespid wasps, butterflies, moths, beetles, hoverflies, tachinid flies, flesh flies, blow flies, and muscid flies.

 Insects such as the goldenrod scarlet plant bug, leaf-footed bugs, and various caterpillars feed on the foliage.
 The American goldfinch feeds on the fruits.

+Galls

+This species is host to the following insect induced galls: